Tell Jemmeh: Yursa/Arsa/Yarda/Orda

 In 1952, Benjamin Mazar from the Hebrew University of Jerusalem challenged this identification.
 He believed Tell Jemmeh should be identified with Yursa, a city mentioned in the Amarna Letters; Yarda, mentioned by Jewish-Roman scholar Josephus; and Orda, in documents from the Byzantine period.
 Today, most scholars accept this identification.
 The association of Tell Jemmeha with Yursa is based on the site's prominence and strategic positing, controlling the coastal route on the southernmost edge of the Canaanite territory.
 This identification is further substantiated by the petrographic provenancing of two Amarna letters written from Yursa's governor Pu-Ba'lu to the king of Egypt.

 The next excavation of the site was spread across nine seasons from 1970 to 1978 and was conducted by a team of archaeologists from the Smithsonian Institution, Washington, D.C., United States.
 They returned to the site four more times between 1982 and 1990.
 The expedition, headed by Gus W. Van Beek, found evidence to support Mazar's identification, and also identified the site with Arsa from Neo-Assyrian inscriptions.
+Circular structures initially discovered by Petrie were deemed "beehive granaries" which was later, at first, confirmed in the Van Beck excavation.
+Further work by that team showed that they were actually conventional granaries.
+Four seventh century BC ostraca were found.

 Archaeology and history

 Chalcolithic period

 The first human settlement to be found in Tell Jemmeh is from the fourth millennium BCE during the Chalcolithic period.
-The people were the ancestors of the modern Jews, and were hunters and farmers and it was one of the small settlements which existed along the Besor Stream.
+The people were hunters and farmers and it was one of the small settlements which existed along the Besor Stream.
 This settlement lasted for only 200 years.
 From then the site was abandoned for more than a thousand years as the region became a hub for nomadism.